-This delicious and authentic pizza recipe serves as a main course.
-Side ideas include: Arugula, Apple, and Pistachio Salad in Parmigiano Cups, Italian Salad Pears, Walnuts, and Gorgonzola, and Italian Fennel, Citrus, Pomegranate and Salad.
+This delicious and authentic pizza recipe serves as the main course.
+Side ideas include Arugula, Apple, and Pistachio Salad in Parmigiano Cups, Italian Salad Pears, Walnuts, and Gorgonzola, Crispy Brussels Sprouts Recipe, and Italian Fennel, Citrus, Pomegranate and Salad.

 More Delicious Recipes for YOU

 Easy “Crack” Lemon Bars (Winning Recipe)

 Recipe Adapted from: Vincenzos Plate.
 A big thank you to Vincenzo for teaching us the way with this recipe!

 Have you checked out my NEW CBE PRODUCTS?
 Take a look at the 2-in-1 cutting and charcuterie board, gorgeous apron, and unique pasta server, and tote bags that you that you need.
 The wood products are all handmade in Salt Lake City, Utah.
 They make great gifts as well!